 - Filterbar.
 Drill down and locate problematic entities easily with our improved search capabilities, and benefit from the

 - See everything.
 All the different entity types you have access to are listed in the collapsible sidebar on the left of the screen.
-This sidebar is interactive and used for exploratory purposes, and it allows you to see only entities of the selected type, updating the filter from the filterbar.
+This sidebar is interactive and used for exploratory purposes.
+It allows you to see only entities of the selected type, as it updates the filter from the filterbar.

 - Create a new workload for meaningful groupings of your monitored entities.